Building a one day in Hampi itinerary is tough, with so much to see and do. So we’ve narrowed down all the best parts, into how to do Hampi in a day.

 Hampi is a very religious old temple town, overlooked by the famous Virupaksha Temple.
 The number one tourist attraction in town!

-However if you’re as big a fan as Ganesh as we are, then it’s an awesome sculpture to visit and snap some photos of the Hindu God.
+However if you’re as big a fan of Ganesh as we are, then it’s an awesome sculpture and Hindu God to visit and snap some photos.